OR WAIT null SECS

 While strategic planning provides a disciplined framework for approaching problems, the danger is in taking that discipline to the extreme.
 It is natural to develop planning routines to streamline the strategic planning effort.
 In situations where planning activities must be performed repeatedly with little variation, it helps to have a well-rehearsed procedure already in place.

 However, there are two dangers.
-The first is in trying to reduce those aspects of strategic planning that require intuition and creativity to simple processes and procedures.
+The first lies in trying to reduce those aspects of strategic planning that require intuition and creativity to simple processes and procedures.
 Not only can these skills not be captured in procedures, but attempts to do so will necessarily restrict intuition and creativity.
 The second danger is that even where procedures are appropriate, they naturally tend to become rigid over time.
-This directly undermines the objective of strategic planning—enabling the organization to become more adaptable.
-This tendency toward rigidity is one of the gravest negative characteristics of strategic planning and of strategic plans.
+This directly undermines the objective of strategic planning: enabling the organization to become more adaptable.
+Rigidity is one of the gravest negative characteristics of strategic planning and of strategic plans.

 Nick Hernandez, MBA, FACHE, is the CEO and founder of ABISA, a consultancy specializing in strategic healthcare initiatives for physician practices.
 His firm helps devise and implement strategies that will allow practices to remain competitive and solvent.
 E-mail him here.